 Holiday shopping can be tricky.
 But thankfully, great gift ideas abound for the food and cooking lover in your life.
-Whether a practical, high-quality equipment upgrade or socks and PJs to put a smile on anyone’s face, this gift guide has you covered in every price range.
+Whether you want to gift someone a practical, high-quality kitchen equipment upgrade, or just some fun food-themed socks and PJs to put a smile on your loved one’s face, this food-lovers gift guide has you covered in every price range.

 Ed.
 Note: Each of these items is a personal, independent selection.
 No paid promotions, benefits, or profits.